 For example, if your current marathon time is 4:30, and you need to run 3:40 for a BQ, know that it will most likely take patience and time to whittle 50 minutes off of your time.
 Running excessive mileage (at a fast pace) too soon can lead to injury.
 Gradual progression rather than big leaps is your friend!

 Make things a little easier for yourself and pick a fast course for your BQ attempt.
 Whether it is a flat course or one with rolling hills, do what appeals to your strengths.

 I knew the Chicago Marathon would be perfect for me, as I tend to run well on flat courses.
 Some runners love rolling hills.
 Now is not the time to try a super hard uphill course!
-Check out this article on the top marathons to achieve a BQ.

 Also always make sure the course is USATF or AIMS certified.
 If you are not sure, ask the race director.
 Think about what is going to work well for you.
 Maybe a small race near your home (zero travel) with rolling hills will work much better for you than a big city pancake flat course a plane ride away.

 This is no walk in the park.
 It’s not going to be easy.
 Think about the time commitment and whether you are willing to sacrifice some things to achieve your goal.
 You are going to have long runs on the weekend.
 You’ll be running most days of the week.
 You will need to get plenty of sleep each night.
 Your nutrition is extremely important (eat some sort of protein within 20-30 minutes of finishing your run.
 I love almond butter and apples, a banana or a glass of chocolate milk) and don’t forget to hydrate (I drink 100 ounces of water each day).